PixsysBE/CakeRelease/README.md

 │   │   ├── <Tests Project Name>
 ```

-### Bash script

-**Cake Release** is using Bash scripts with Semantic Release, so make sure you can run these without issue (with [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) for instance).

 ## Set up your nuspec file

-Set up your XML manifest to provide information and include files in your package.
-Rename the .config\nuspec.sample into .config\\.nuspec and start customizing it :
+Set up your XML manifest (located in your .config folder) to provide information and include files in your package:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>